Joseph Buh

 Joseph Francis Buh (/bu:/ BOO, Jožef Frančišek Buh; March 17, 1833 February 2, 1922) was a Slovene Catholic priest ordained in 1858 who arrived as a missionary in Minnesota in 1864.
 While he originally arrived in Minnesota to minister to the Slovene population, Buh began to minister to the indigenous Ojibwe population.
-He helped found over 50 parishes in the area, earning him the title the "Patriarch of the Diocese of Duluth".
-After his death in 1922, a small cult of devotion developed towards Buh.
+He helped found over 50 parishes in the area, earning him the title "Patriarch of the Diocese of Duluth".

+After Buh's death in 1922, a cult of devotion developed.
 Interest in opening a cause for canonization was renewed in the 2020s.
-Buh also significantly contributed to the ethnic organization of the Slovene immigrants in the United States.
+Efforts were approved by the United States Conference of Catholic Bishops in 2026.

 Early life

 Joseph Francis Buh was born in Sadobie, Carniola, Austria (modern day Zadobje, Slovenia) to Mathias Buch and Maria Buch (née Koshier) and baptized Joseph Buch on March 17, 1833, in Lučine.
 He was ordained to the priesthood in 1858, at the age of 25, in Ljubljana.
 He served as a priest in the Municipality of Loški Potok for two years before being transferred to Radeče.
 After expressing an interest in missionary work, Buh was contacted by Francis Xavier Pierz about the possibility.
 They embarked at Le Havre, France on April 10, 1864, for New York.
 Frederick Katzer and James Trobec were on the same ship.